w3c-ccg/vc-test-suite-implementations/README.md

 ### Tags
 Tags tell the test suites which tests your issuer, verifiers, and status lists should be run on.

-VC-API - This tag will run the [vc-api-issuer tests](https://github.com/w3c-ccg/vc-api-issuer-test-suite) on your issuer and the [vc-api-verifier tests](https://github.com/w3c-ccg/vc-api-verifier-test-suite) on your verifier.
+vc-api - This tag will run the [vc-api-issuer tests](https://github.com/w3c-ccg/vc-api-issuer-test-suite) on your issuer and the [vc-api-verifier tests](https://github.com/w3c-ccg/vc-api-verifier-test-suite) on your verifier.

 Ed25519Signature2020 - This tag will run the [Ed25519 tests](https://github.com/w3c-ccg/di-ed25519-test-suite) on either your issuer and/or verifier.

 StatusList2021 - This tag will run the [Status List 2021 tests](https://github.com/w3c-ccg/status-list-2021-test-suite) on your issuer and/or verifier.

+did-key - This tag will run the [DID Key Test Suite](https://github.com/w3c-ccg/did-key-test-suite) on your did resolver endpoint.

 ## Contribute